BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 ![alt text][imageSteeringAngleHistEqualized]

---
-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+The data was randomly shuffled before splitting it into training data (80 %) and validation data (20%).
+In total, I had (1564 * 2 flipped-images * 3 cameras) = 9384 training data points and (392 * 2 flipped-images * 3 cameras) = 2352 validation data points.

+The data preprocessing I employed was quite simple, and consists of two steps:
+* Cropping the images from the top and from the bottom to focus on the road surface.
+This crops off the car dashboard at the bottom of the image and some scene imagery irrelevant for the NN model (trees, far away hills, etc.)
+* Normalizing the data to the range [-0.5, 0.5]

+The preprocessing is part of the NN model itself (see model.py get_model_nvidia_arch() lines 41--42).
+Making it a part of the model itself ensures that we have the same preprocessing used for the training/validation also available while driving in autonomous mode using the model.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The training data was used for training the model and the validation set was used to determine if the model was over- or under-fitting.
+I found the best number of epochs to be 12, as the MSE loss for training and validation monotonically decreased until epoch no. 12.
+The loss was comparable for training and validation at the end of 12 epochs, but diverged after that.
+I used an adam optimizer, so manually training the learning rate was not necessary.

 ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ― ✂ ―
 #### For the future

 * Next steps

  * Preprocessing
   * colorspace transformation(?)
   * tune steering angle correction